-A title like that will perk up most safety supervisors' ears, ready to hunt down the alcoholics on site.II had said, "69% of Your Workers are Fatigued", it wouldn't get nearly the same reaction.
+A title like that will perk up most safety supervisors' ears, ready to hunt down the alcoholics on site.If it said, "69% of Your Workers are Fatigued", it wouldn't get nearly the same reaction.

-So, here we are--me lying to get your attention, you still out there listening for clinking bottles.
+So, here we are--Us lying to get your attention, you out there listening for clinking bottles.

 Come back.
 They're not drunk.
 They're just tired.